Plusnet broadband review

 The result of all those changes now means that Plusnet's best deals are broadly available to just as many customers as those from other providers - including many who until recently were still missing out on lower prices.

-People who really are served by the least competitive exchanges - in the most rural areas, for example - might want to consider John Lewis (see our full review here), who resell Plusnet but don't apply geographical pricing.
+For those who really are served by the least competitive exchanges - in the most rural areas, for example - might want to consider John Lewis (see our full review here), who resell Plusnet but don't apply geographical pricing.

 Yes, Plusnet are still one of the cheapest ISPs out there - but they're no longer always the cheapest.